 The Favorites section contains a list of files that have been registered for it using the Add to Favorites action, or by tapping on an empty star on the right side of all file item entries.

-Stars of files that are currently registered as favorites are filled with orange.
-Tapping on the star of registered favorites, or selecting the Remove from Favorites action, deregisters them, removing the stars orange coloring.
+Stars of files that are currently registered as favorites are filled.
+Tapping on the star of a registered favorite, or selecting the Remove from Favorites action, deregisters it and returns the star to its default empty state.

 When files are registered as favorites, a copy of their entry is included in the Favorites section.
 Their content is stored locally on the mobile device so it is immediately accessible when the file is viewed or shared.
 Because the content is locally stored, a favorited file's content is also accessible when the device is offline.